Nurech/win-10-hardening-script/README.md

 1. We first run `audit.cmd` which will give us feedback in Windows 10 status in `true/false` satemenets.
 2. We are then presented the option to harden failed audit points or harden everything.
 3. We are then presented to run `audit.cmd` again to confirm proccesses made by `hardening.cmd`.
-4. For user conveneince `audit.cmd` is compiled with together with  `hardening.cmd` into `tool.cmd` though both could be run seperately.

 ## Hardening script
 [https://github.com/Nurech/win-10-hardening-script/blob/master/win-10-hardening-script.cmd](https://github.com/Nurech/win-10-hardening-script/blob/master/hardening.cmd)